 All stop payment requests must include all of the following information: Account or Sub-account number, check number, name of the payee, and date and amount of the check.
 Customer must review the request for accuracy.

 If we have already paid the check in question, it is not possible to stop payment of the item.
 If Customer initiates a stop payment request and we incur damages or expenses because of the stop payment, Customer agrees to indemnify us for all damages and expenses incurred, including attorneys’ fees.
 Customer further agrees to cooperate with us regarding any legal action resulting from a stopped payment.

 If Customer orders us to stop payment on any check according to the requirements above and we fail to do so, we will be liable to Customer for any proven loss or damages, unless:

 - Customer failed to give us enough information, proper instructions or sufficient time to act on the stop-payment; or

 - We do not receive written confirmation of Customer’s telephone or electronic message request to stop payment within fourteen (14) calendar days, and the check processing occurs after the fourteenth (14) calendar day.

 In any case, we will only be liable for actual proven damages if the failure to stop such transaction(s) resulted from a bona fide error on our part.
-If we pay a check over a valid and timely stop order, we may re-credit Account.
+If we pay a check over a valid and timely stop order, we may re-credit Account or Sub-account.
 If we do this, Customer agrees to sign a statement describing the dispute with the payee.
 Customer agrees to transfer to us all its rights against the payee.

 If Customer stops payment on a check, Customer may still be legally responsible to the payee.